 At Red Arrow Camp, the Fourth of July kicks off with a morning wake-up call featuring characters in full Revolutionary War period dress.
 The day continues with fun contests (many quite messy!) and everyone’s favorite — an “ultimate” game of Capture the Flag.
 A cookout at the lake is followed by the arrival of a neighboring girls’ camp for a dance in the Rec Hall.
 A spectacular fireworks display closes out the evening.

-During Aquagatta — a very special day of the summer — campers are assigned to one of four Native American tribes and spend the day competing in water-focused contests.
-After a special wake-up, each camper dons his “war paint” before heading out for the first contest of the day: a treasure hunt complete with coded clues for all age groups.
+During Aquagatta — a very special day of the summer — campers are assigned to one of four self named water warrior teams where they compete against each other in water focused competitions of all kinds.
+After a spirited wake-up call each team embarks in pursuit of the hidden treasure!
 The afternoon brings many fun, zany water contests and ends with the famous water slide ball toss.
 The evening is capped by a celebration featuring root beer floats for all teams!

 The Salad Bowl is our flag football version of the Super Bowl.
 Held on the last Sunday of camp, this event is open to parents and friends of RAC.
 In the week leading up to the game, campers are divided into an upper and lower division and practice with their team.
 We kick off the event with a special tailgate lunch, and the two flag football games follow.
 The event ends with a steak fry celebration.